Dual-Camera Smooth Zoom on Mobile Phones: Proposed Problem and Method

 Similarly, we get the camera encoding ${e}_{v_{i}}$ by the linear interpolation of ${e}_{uw}$ and ${e}_{w}$.
 With the constructed parameters of virtual cameras, we can render the zoom sequences between dual cameras from their 3D models according to \cref{eq:DZGS_1,eq:DZGS_2}.
 Multiple zoom sequences from diverse scenes will be used to construct a synthetic dataset for fine-tuning FI models.
+Please see the \href{https://dualcamerasmoothzoom.github.io}{site} for the visualization of some zoom sequence.